papstpat14/ria_app/Documentation/TopicB.md

-#RIA-Moodle
+Topic-B "RIA-Moodle"

-##Problem:
+    Problem:

-    Students need information to organise students' lives.
+    Students need information from the eLearning platform, but Moodle is "unusabe" on small displays.
+The official moodle smartphone app is kind of a mess and very slow.

-##Solution:
+    Solution:

-    Think of one or two great new ideas (additional to the existing FH2go features) to make
+    Create a responsive web app (with offline features) to make use of moodle easy, intuitive and maybe funny!

-##Main-Features:
+    Main-Features:

-    "you know it better than me"
+    - you know it better than me -

-##Hint:
+    Hint:

-    simulate a webservices with mock up data on your own server, or use ws.fh-joanneum.at.
+    simulate a webservices with mock up data on your own server, or use elearning.fh-joanneum.at. (**)